DeepCoin/fuhcoin/doc/README.md

 Intro
 ---------------------
-Primecoin is a free open source cryptocurrency that implements the first scientific computing proof-of-work for cryptocurrencies.
+fuhcoin is a free open source cryptocurrency that implements the first scientific computing proof-of-work for cryptocurrencies.
 The unique proof-of-work design searches for rare prime formations, providing experimental value for mathematicians to further understand the nature and